 Local time is GMT +1.

-Electrical current is 220 and 240 volts, 50Hz.
+Electrical current is 220 volts, 50Hz.
 Two-pinned plugs with round pins are standard.

 French is the official language of Niger and is widely spoken.

 Medical facilities are extremely limited in Niger and travellers should ensure that they have comprehensive travel and health insurance.
 Bring medications in its original packaging, accompanied by a signed and dated letter from a doctor detailing what each medicine is and why it is required; carry a bag of essential medical supplies as well.

 Never drink tap water in Niger unless it has been boiled, filtered or chemically disinfected.
 Travellers should be wary of food from street vendors, and should only eat cooked meals while they are still hot.
 Raw or undercooked meat and fish should not be eaten and fruit and vegetables should be cooked or peeled.